Safety committees are a key component to “self managing” OSHA compliance, not only at big companies, but for small companies too.

-- Committee should be a majority of employees with 1-2 management representatives.
-Depending on facility size, recommended size is between 5-10 employees.
+- Committee should be a made up of a majority of employees (supervisors and front-line), including senior management representatives.
+Depending on facility size, recommended size is between 5-10 employees

-- Established time frame for committee members.
-Typically 1 year.
+- Established time frame for committee members is typically 1 year at a minimum

 - Initially, members should be volunteers, and then continue the volunteer aspect or election by employees

-- Members need to be trained on their roles and responsibilities.
-If they will be doing inspections, they should be trained on hazard recognition, building Job Safety Analysis, reviewing
+- Members need to be trained on their roles and responsibilities

 - Identify short and long term goals